There’s so much to love about the festive season – and not least is all the delicious food.

 Buffet style can be dangerous.
 By the time you get to the end, the plate is piled, flavours are all mixed and it really is a bit of an epicurean shambles.
 Go for quality over quantity.
 Sit down, savour the flavours and stop before the full gauge hits 10.
 You will feel so much better after for it.

 5. Get your veggies

-Still aim for five servings of vegetables per day.
-To make them special for the festive season, go the extra mile with preparation.
-Roast a variety of carrot types (you can get purple ones!), stuffed capsicums, mushrooms, sweet potato, pumpkin and parsnip with the traditional potatoes using herbs and good quality oils.
-Make salads with roasted beetroot, radishes, leafy greens and summer tomatoes fresh in season.
+Still aim for five servings of vegetables per day over the holiday break.
+To make them special for the festive season (which generally is over more than one day and one meal as for one day it wouldn’t matter), go the extra mile with preparation.
+Roast a variety of carrot types (you can get purple ones!), stuffed capsicums, mushrooms, sweet potato, pumpkin and parsnip with the traditional potatoes using herbs and good quality extra virgin olive oil.
+Make salads with roasted beetroot, radishes, asparagus, leafy greens, mangos and summer tomatoes fresh in season.
 There are endless choices.
 Serve vegetables onto your plate first so they are the feature.

 6. Choose nourishing nibbles

 Have desserts, pre-dinner nibbles or snacks when people drop in based around seasonal produce.
 Berries and cherries are beautiful festive treats perfect at this time of year.
 Fresh nuts, still in their shells also have are good festive fare.